 English Learners {ELs} in the Content Area Classroom

-The need for qualified English Language teachers (often referred to as ESL teachers) in our K-12 schools has never been greater.
-There is a constant and growing population of public school students whose native language is something other than English.
+The need for qualified English Language teachers in our K-12 schools has never been greater.
+There is a constant and growing population of public-school students whose native language is something other than English.
 There is also a constant and growing pressure to provide these students with the foundations that they need to succeed in mainstream classrooms.
 A quick review of the Common Core Standards highlights the challenges ELLs face in meeting these standards.

 Within school districts and school boardrooms, lies an effort to increase the proficiency level of ELs {English learners} as quickly and as effectively as possible.
 Over the years, educators have become increasingly aware of the differences between social language and academic language as well as the role they both play in supporting ELs.
 The same can be said for the role culture plays in the classroom.